-HPR 209: Whole Food Nutrition and Living 2 Credit Hour(s)
+HPR 209: Whole Food Nutrition and Living

 This course will apply whole food nutrition to daily living decisions and integrative health practices.
 Research on both plant and animal-based nutrition and their impacts on health, wellness and the environment will be highlighted.
 The course will introduce students to daily food habits, shopping and cooking, health trends, evidence relating nutrition to chronic disease, societal pressures and marketing, and community based gardening and sustainability.
 (UG)